 Mike and his family moved to Smithfield in 1999.
 They became involved in community service right away.
 Mike and his wife Linda (deceased) both assumed leadership roles in various organizations.
 Mike served as President of Smithfield Recreation and Linda was long time Directer of TUMC Vacation Bible School.
-Their son Joshua graduated from Smithfield High and is currently a senior at VCU.
+Their son Joshua graduated from Smithfield High and Virginia Commonwealth University.
 Their daughter Lizzy , in who’s memory this organization was founded, fell victim to suicide.
 If through the efforts of this foundation we can save even one person, then the reward is well worth the work.

 Lisa Munford, Chairman

 Originally from Tucson, Arizona, Lisa settled in Hampton Roads after serving in the United States Navy from 1986 – 1999.
 She is currently working as a Principal Equipment Design Engineer for AT&T. Lisa has served on the Newport News Public Schools Talented and Gifted (TAG) Advisory Board in several capacities, including a term as Chairman, and is an active member of her church and local community in Smithfield.
 Lisa is trained to facilitate Talk Saves Lives and More Than Sad AFSP programming and is committed to bringing awareness to the issue of adolescent suicide prevention.